mdpopescu/public/Licensing/readme.md

 ### Registering

-If CheckUrl is present, the CreateRegistration method will (after making sure that the registration information is internally valid) send a POST request to
+If CheckUrl is present, the SaveRegistration method will (after making sure that the registration information is internally valid) send a POST request to

 https://{CheckUrl}